Why Solar Energy Production Matters in San Antonio

 Laws have an impact on whether a state is a good fit for solar.
 Regardless of how much sunlight they have, state governments that don’t support the growth of solar negatively impact their local economies and the solar industry as a whole.

 Texas doesn’t have any laws that strongly influence solar installations.
-Meaning that although Texas doesn’t have many state endorsements for this energy option, it also isn’t hindering it.
-However, CPS Energy has a strong net metering policy for San Antonio residents, which is pushing things in the right direction.
+This means that, although Texas doesn’t have many state endorsements for this energy option, it isn’t hindering it.

-However, solar-powered legislation aside, one of Texas’s downfalls for renewable energy is the sheer complexity imposed by its status as an unregulated electricity market.
-This adds an additional layer of complexity to what homeowners must know to understand the benefits of solar energy in the San Antonio area.
+Solar-powered legislation aside, one of Texas’s downfalls for renewable energy is the sheer complexity imposed by its status as an unregulated electricity market.
+The unregulated market adds a layer of complexity to what homeowners must know to understand the benefits of solar energy throughout most of Texas.

-However, this complexity also fuels greater competition among electricity providers, reducing prices on coal-based power.
 Unless a homeowner lives in an area controlled by a cooperative or municipality, the residents can choose from a plethora of electricity companies.
-These companies are not required to offer net metering to their customers, although some of the larger ones do.
+These unregulated companies are not required to offer net metering to their customers, although some of the larger ones do.

 Net Metering Options in Texas